doctrine/DoctrineMongoDBBundle/Resources/doc/config.rst

 .. tip::

-    If each environment requires a different MongoDB connection URI, you can `define it as environment variable`_ and reference it in the bundle config:
+    If each environment requires a different MongoDB connection URI, you can `define it as an environment variable`_ and reference it in the bundle's config:

     .. code-block:: yaml